PepcyCh/ReSTIR-OptiX/README.md

 Environment map is currently not supported.

-MIS unbiased spatial reuse is currently implemented with bugs (it seems that it is unbiased when there is only MIS spatial reuse).
+Maybe there are some bugs in implementation of MIS unbiased spatial reuse, the result looks worse.

 ## Dependencies